dhyeythumar/mac-setup-utilities/README.md

 Feel free to fork and customize for your own setup!
 The modular structure makes it easy to:

--   Add/remove applications in the `apps.setup.sh` arrays
+-   Add/remove applications in the `apps.sh` arrays
 -   Customize aliases in `customisation.sh`
 -   Modify system settings to your preference
 -   Extend `common.sh` with your own utility functions